6uhrmittag/taskbutler/README.rst

 Change progressbar seperator
 """"""""""""""""""""""""""""
 To separate the task-text from the progressbar, a rare unicode character is used.
-Just replace the seperator in the line ''progress_seperator=‣'' in the ''config.ini'' file.
+Just replace the seperator in the ''config.ini'' file.

 .. code:: ini